RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-COURSE.md

 ## Are there team assessments or projects?

-No. In the 2023 edition the course, all assessments are _individual_.
+No. In the 2024 edition of the course, all assessments are _individual_.
 This means that you can have full ownership on your work and plan by yourself!

 ## I have not received the result of my assessment, why?